serd223/bookkeeper/docs/usage.md

 In this case, the generic macro call will expand to `dump_json_MyStruct((&m), (stdout))`.

 >[!WARNING]
-> The current state of generics in `bk` is very much experimental and they don't play well with ENABLE/DISABLE macros.
+> The current state of generics in `bk` is very much experimental and they don't play well with DISABLE macros.
 The generated code contains a lot of macro trickery to enable/disable types depending on if they were already included or not.
 That is necessary because the compiler doesn't just ignore unknown types in generic macros.
 Since we need to put all analyzed types in a single huge generic macro and we can't expect users to bring all analyzed types into scope just to use generic macros, we resort to preprocessor black magic.
 Another caveat with the current generics is that they assume that all schemas will respect the `dump/parse_$schema$_$type$` convention of naming their generated functions.

-## Advanced usage

->[!WARNING]
-> This section is incomplete.
-TODO: mention disable macros, disabled by default mode, etc.

 ## Command line options